nuxt-modules/robots/README.md

 - Telling [crawlers](https://nuxtseo.com/learn/controlling-crawlers) which paths they can and cannot access using a [robots.txt](https://nuxtseo.com/learn/controlling-crawlers/robots-txt) file.
 - Telling [search engine crawlers](https://developers.google.com/search/docs/crawling-indexing/googlebot) what they can show in search results from your site using a `<meta name="robots" content="index">` `X-Robots-Tag` HTTP header.

 New to robots or SEO?
-Check out the [Conquering Web Crawlers](https://nuxtseo.com/learn/controlling-crawlers) guide to learn more about why you might need these features.
+Check out the [Controlling Web Crawlers](https://nuxtseo.com/learn/controlling-crawlers) guide to learn more about why you might need these features.

 <p align="center">